-The practitioner-only supplements might be a bit more expensive, but in the long run you’ll have better results and have a higher chance of ending up with the outcome you want.
+The practitioner-only supplements might be a bit more expensive, but in the long run, you’ll have better results and have a higher chance of ending up with the outcome you want.

-When it comes to dietary and lifestyle recommendations for women trying to conceive, the general rule is that the older the woman or man are, or the more fertility issues they have experienced, the more diligent they need to be with eating a healthy diet and living a healthy lifestyle.
+When it comes to dietary and lifestyle recommendations for women trying to conceive, the general rule is that the older the woman or man is, or the more fertility issues they have experienced, the more diligent they need to be with eating a healthy diet and living a healthy lifestyle.

 A summary of what to aim for is to:

-For more in depth information consult your Fertility Naturopath or fertility program.
+For more in-depth information consult your Fertility Naturopath or fertility program.

 A review of studies into Acupuncture found that women who were trying to conceive and used Acupuncture over a 4-month period had a 3.5 greater likelihood of achieving pregnancy.
 The studies also showed a 50% pregnancy rate, whereas IVF only had 30%.
 Wow.
-That’s incentive to get over that fear of needles and make an appointment with your local Acupuncturist!
+That’s an incentive to get over that fear of needles and make an appointment with your local Acupuncturist!

 As Naturopath’s who specializes in Fertility, we recommend that clients see an Acupuncturist alongside our treatment program, as we believe this combination gives the best outcomes.

-But if high intensity exercise isn’t your thing, any exercise done regularly will help to increase blood circulation, build muscle tone, reduce stress and anxiety and improve fitness, which are all beneficial for your health and fertility.
+But if high-intensity exercise isn’t your thing, any exercise done regularly will help to increase blood circulation, build muscle tone, reduce stress and anxiety and improve fitness, which are all beneficial for your health and fertility.
 The WHO suggests that adults do 2.5-5 hours of moderate-intensity exercise over the week.
 This could be 30-60 minutes 5 x days/week.